AI Chatbot Success Guide: Build and Profit in 2026

 Why Businesses are Paying for AI Chatbot Setup

-Small to medium enterprises are currently facing a massive gap between needing automation and having the technical skill to implement it.
+Small to medium enterprises (SMEs) are currently facing a massive gap between needing automation and having the technical skill to implement it.
 While large corporations have internal dev teams, local plumbers, lawyers, and e-commerce brands need someone to plug in the tech for them.

 Top 5 Profitable Use Cases for AI Assistants